knetikmedia/iOS-SDK/README.md

 once you add JsapiAPi.jsapiInit call in AppDelegate a singleton Object for JsapiAPi class created

 ## JsapiAPi##
-JsapiAPi class used to perform Login, logout functions and caching the Authentication token , jsapi URL and client_id
+JsapiAPi class used to perform Login, logout functions and caching the Authentication token and jsapi URL

 ### Login ###
 Right now you have an Object of JsapiAPi so all you need to do is to call *doUserLogin* function and pass the username and password parameters as shown in below Example